-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 373 governing acupuncture for chronic lower back pain, with a policy review date of January 9, 2026.
-Here's what billing teams need to know to protect reimbursement and avoid claim denial.
+Summary: The Centers for Medicare & Medicaid Services modified its acupuncture for chronic lower back pain coverage policy, with an effective date of May 15, 2026.
+Here's what billing teams need to do before that date.

 Quick-Reference Table